 Over the last several days, I have been following and participating in a Facebook thread relating to a recently published writing, “Children of A Lesser God” by Mr. Henry Mamulu.
 The Facebook comment-conversation continues to be insightful.
 Mamulu’s Article is profound, passionate, and provocative.
 I like the piece.
 It triggers all types of reactions from readers.
 The ongoing discourse spurred a sermon in me.
 Always, the Servant of God must be bold, truthful, fearless and kind—all at the same time.
 Here is a long one from me.
 If you have the time, take a good reading.
 Blessings! ~~Servant Hortense

-.
+#ReconcileLiberia.
 July 29th 2018.
 I FEEL LIKE PREACHING.
 This early Sunday morning, Lord Have Mercy!

 The current thread has gotten unbelievable in the kinds of venom it has uncovered in some people.
 Profoundly and meticulously as I work toward wishfully getting Liberians pointed in a direction of real reconciliation dialogue, I struggle to determine where do we start.
 If we can find a starting HONEST point, the real conversations can begin.